Aluminum Sulfate Tanning

-11. Very Slowly pour the soda and salt solution in the alum solution and stir very well.
+11. Very slowly pour the soda and salt solution in the alum solution and stir very well.

 12. Immerse the skins and stir frequently.

-13. Light skinned animals such as squirrell, bobcat, fox, or coyote will tan in 48 hours. thicker skinned animals such as Raccoon, Beaver, will tan in about 3-4 days, and heavy skinned animals such as Moose, and Elk will tan in 5-6 days.
+13. Light skinned animals such as squirrel, bobcat, fox, or coyote will tan in 48 hours. thicker skinned animals such as Raccoon, Beaver, will tan in about 3-4 days, and heavy skinned animals such as Moose, and Elk will tan in 5-6 days.